-- Payments API: Under this, you can accept payments using your own application.
+- Payments API: Under this, you can accept payments using your application.
 You can create a payment API that allows you to receive your business payments quickly without any hassle.

 Risks Involved with CNP Transactions

 When a purchase is conducted through the card-present method, the vendor can verify all transactions personally.
 They can compare the actual credit or debit card against a customer’s driving license, ask for the PIN, or compare the signature on the license with the one he mentions at checkout.
-In contrast, merchant processing CNP transactions do not have the same opportunity to verify buyers’ identity – opening doors to frauds.
+In contrast, merchant processing CNP transactions do not have the same opportunity to verify buyers’ identities – opening doors to fraud.

 In this digital age, frauds are growing at an incredible pace, not just for customers, but for merchants or vendors as well.
 Though you can’t prevent them all, there are steps that you may follow to mitigate the risk of CNP chargebacks.
 For more details on this, consider taking the help of a professional.